Connected algebraic groups acting on three-dimensional Mori fibrations: Description of the equivariant links

-In case \hyperlink{th:D_e}{$(e)$}, Theorem~$\ref{thBFT}$ gives $\V_b$ with $b\ge 2$, and $\V_3$ is removed by Corollary~\ref{cor:V2 not max}.
+In Case~\hyperlink{th:D_e}{$(e)$}, Theorem~$\ref{thBFT}$ gives $\V_b$ with $b\ge 2$, and $\V_3$ is removed by Corollary~\ref{cor:V2 not max}. \qedsymbol \\

-It remains to prove the last sentence of Theorem~\ref{th:E}.
-If $X_1$ is a Mori fibre space belonging to one of the families \hyperlink{th:D_a}{$(a)$}--\hyperlink{th:D_bP1123}{$(j)$} and if $\varphi \colon X_1 \dashrightarrow X_2$ is an $\Autz(X_1)$-equivariant birational map, where $X_2$ is some other Mori fibre space, then according to Theorem~\ref{th:Sarkisov decompo} the map $\varphi$ factorises into a product of equivariant Sarkisov links.
-It remains then to prove that each possible equivariant Sarkisov link $\chi \colon X_1 \dashrightarrow X_1'$, where $X_1$ belongs to one of the families \hyperlink{th:D_a}{$(a)$}--\hyperlink{th:D_bP1123}{$(j)$} is, up to isomorphisms of Mori fibrations, one of the sixteen cases \ref{SA1}--\ref{SA16} of Theorem~\ref{th:E} (or its inverse) and that $\chi \Autz(X_1)\chi^{-1}=\Autz(X_1')$, which corresponds to say that $\chi^{-1}$ is also equivariant.
-This has been done in \S\ref{sec:maximality} and implies in particular that $X_1'$ belongs also to the list.
+\emph{Proof of Theorem~\ref{th:Eb}:} Let {$X_1$ be a Mori fibre space belonging to one} of the families \hyperlink{th:D_a}{$(a)$}--\hyperlink{th:D_bP1123}{$(l)$} of Theorem~\ref{th:Ea}.
+If $\varphi \colon X_1 \dashrightarrow X_2$ is an $\Autz(X_1)$-equivariant birational map, where $X_2$ is some other Mori fibre space, then according to Theorem~\ref{th:Sarkisov decompo} the map $\varphi$ factorises into a product of equivariant Sarkisov links.
+It remains then to prove that each possible equivariant Sarkisov link $\chi \colon X_1 \dashrightarrow X_1'$, where $X_1$ belongs to one of the Families \hyperlink{th:D_a}{$(a)$}--\hyperlink{th:D_bP1123}{$(l)$} is, up to isomorphisms of Mori fibrations, one of the sixteen Cases~\ref{SA1}--\ref{SA16} of Theorem~\ref{th:Eb} (or its inverse) and that $\chi \Autz(X_1)\chi^{-1}=\Autz(X_1')$, which corresponds to say that $\chi^{-1}$ is also equivariant.
+This has been done in \upshape\S~\ref{sec:maximality} and implies in particular that $X_1'$ belongs also to the list.
 Note that the fact that $\chi^{-1}$ is equivariant follows from Proposition~\ref{blanchard} if $\chi^{-1}$ is a morphism (and is even trivial if $\chi$ is an isomorphism), so we only prove it when $\chi^{-1}$ is not a morphism.
-Let us now go into details for the ten cases \hyperlink{th:D_a}{$(a)$}--\hyperlink{th:D_bP1123}{$(j)$}:
+Let us now go into details for the ten cases \hyperlink{th:D_a}{$(a)$}--\hyperlink{th:D_bP1123}{$(l)$}:

 \hyperlink{th:D_a}{$(a)$}: here $X_1=\FF_a^{b,c}$ with $a,b\ge 0$, $a\not=1$, $c\in \Z$, and

 If $(a,b,c)=(0,0,0)$ then $X_1= \p^1\times \p^1\times \p^1$ and by Proposition~\ref{Prop:HomSpaces} the only equivariant links are the exchanges of factors given by \ref{SA1}.